 Not all cannabis products are created equal.
 Some have higher potency and purity than others; hence the importance of testing with a Florida cannabis lab like Modern Canna.
 Marijuana’s overall effectiveness and bioavailability may also be due to what is known as an entourage effect.
 Understanding how the entourage effect works may help users determine product selection when navigating the huge swath of cannabis products in the market.
 For distributors, this helps them come up with higher-quality products for both medicinal and recreational use.

 What Is a Cannabis Entourage Effect?

 It’s a well-known fact in the supplement and alternative medicine industry that foods contain multiple vitamins, minerals, and antioxidants.
 Rather than working separately, these have a synergic effect where each complements the effects of the other.

 Cannabis is very similar.
 While cannabidiol (CBD) and THC are the two most common cannabinoids, some cannabis species have as much as an estimated 80+ cannabinoids.
 Cannabis also has just as many, if not more terpenes.

-These dozens upon dozens of cannabinoids and terpenes work in unison to produce its effects on the human body.
+These dozens upon dozens of cannabinoids and terpenes work in unison to produce certain effects on the human body.
 Of course, studies have shown that many of these compounds have their respective benefits, but other reports suggest that the benefits are amplified when in the presence of other compounds.

 This symbiotic relationship is the entourage effect, where cannabis benefits (and sometimes side effects) are enhanced when taken with other compounds found naturally in the marijuana plant.

 Studies That Validate Marijuana Compound Synergy

 The marijuana community has mixed feelings regarding the entourage effect.
-Some swear by it, while others believe it has a placebo effect at best.
+Some swear by it, while others believe it has a placebo effect.
 What does the science say regarding the entourage effect?
-Studies at this time are limited, though a few do exist that support the idea.
+Studies at this time are limited, though a few do exist which support the idea.

 One study supports the theory that THC may have a heightened effect when consuming a strain with a rich cannabinoid and terpene profile.
 Researchers, though, acknowledged that further studies are needed before a more definitive conclusion is reached.